 Only students in good academic standing may be a TA.
-A TA Appointment Form must be completed with the instructor's signature before the student can serve as a TA.
+A TA Form must be completed and approved by the Graduate School before the student can serve as a TA.
+A TA timesheet must be submitted to the Graduate School and processed appropriate before payment is issued.
 Within 2 weeks of TA appointment ending, the Course Directors must submit their evaluation of TA performance.